-Proof Bread's pastries and baked goods have a new home in Phoenix to offer all of the Old World artisan, fresh-baked goodness it's known for.
+Proof Bread's pastries and baked goods offer all of the Old World artisan, fresh-baked goodness from Phoenix.

 Like all new business owners, Jared Allen was looking for his place in the world.

-“I’ll have a retail home, be able to up my production and expand my selection, and I’ll be able to maintain my existing outlets, all within biking distance of my home,” says Allen.
+“I’ll have a retail home, be able to up my production and expand my selection, and I’ll be able to maintain my existing outlets, all within biking distance of my home,” Allen says.
 “My heart is in the East Valley and I desperately want it to be great.”

 Allen’s pastries are still being served at the Mesa and Gilbert farmer’s markets, Bergies Coffee in downtown Gilbert, and at Peixoto Coffee Roasters in downtown Chandler.
 There you can usually find a pan au chocolate on the menu that’s different from many you may encounter.
 It’s naturally leaved, meaning he uses no commercial yeast to raise his dough—just time and the “little things” in life.

 The benefit, he’ll point out, is better flavor above all else, a complexity and a sense of terroir.
 So if finding a good pan au chocolate in the East Valley was always the goal, it’s already a reality.

 125 W. Main St., Mesa